Covid 19 coronavirus: No new 19 cases for ninth straight day

 More than 2000 tests were completed yesterday, bringing the total number of tests completed to date to 280,983.

-Yesterday the ministry said dozens of Covid-19 community-based testing centres around the country were closing down.
+Yesterday the ministry said dozens of Covid-19 community-based testing centres around the country were closing.

 Some district health boards were now starting to tell people to go back to their GPs for Covid-19 swabbing.

-Each board would make its own decision on how best to provide testing in future, which could be a mix of community-based testing centres, mobile services or primary care, the ministry said yesterday.
+Each board would make its own decision about how best to provide testing in future, which could be a mix of community-based testing centres, mobile services or primary care, the ministry said yesterday.

-DHBs have been told to make sure there is equitable access to testing for those who have symptoms consistent with Covid-19, with tests likely to drop as the focus goes on those showing symptoms.
+DHBs have been told to make sure there is equitable access to testing for those who have symptoms consistent with Covid-19, given test numbers are likely to drop as the focus goes on those showing symptoms.

-The ministry was still finalising its sentinel and surveillance testing strategy, to be considered by Cabinet next week, with GPs hoping the test remained free.
+The ministry was still finalising its sentinel and surveillance testing strategy, to be considered by Cabinet next week.
+GPs hope the test will remain free.

 The number of confirmed cases remains at 1154, with 1504 confirmed or probable cases.